 Don’t forget that different genres also have different criteria for what constitutes a “classic”.
 Looking over a list of, say, sci-fi classics, you’ll see that they usually don’t have much in common with classic poetry, or the pre-war American classics.
-Heck, there are people who consider 50 Shades of Grey to be a classic of the romance genre, but you’d be hard pressed to find a literary fiction reader who’d use that book title and “classic” in the same sentence.
+Heck, there are people who consider 50 Shades of Grey to be a new erotica classic, but you’d be hard pressed to find a literary fiction reader who’d use that book title and “classic” in the same sentence.

 “Does a book have to be “good” to be a classic?”

 You’d think the answer to that is obvious, but the problem is that what constitutes a “good” book is extremely subjective.
 Once again, it’s different for everyone.